Fergus Falls Community and Otter Tail Lakes Area

-Fergus Falls is also a very family-oriented community with an excellent school system and community college.
+Fergus Falls is also a very family-oriented community with an excellent school system and state college.
 Housing is affordable, and the job market is strong.
 The city created and maintains numerous parks within the city limits.
-Pebble Lake, which is a five-minute drive from the city, has a public beach and DeLagoon Park which offers camping, softball complexes, playgrounds and public access to the lake.
+Pebble Lake, which is a five-minute drive from the city, has a public beach and DeLagoon Park which offers camping, softball complexes, soccer fields, playgrounds as well as public access to the lake.

 The city, located right off Interstate 94, has been very successful in attracting new businesses.
 Those businesses have strengthened the community and have found a dedicated capable workforce within Fergus Falls and the surrounding area.

-Fergus Falls is a river city because it was first settled when transportation and industry were dependent on water power.
-In 1854 Little Falls land speculator James B. Fergus hired Joseph Whitford to travel northwest to take up a townsite along the Red River.
+Fergus Falls, a river city, was first settled when transportation and industry were dependent on water power.
+In 1854, Little Falls land speculator James B. Fergus hired Joseph Whitford to travel northwest to take up a townsite along the Red River.
 Whitford staked a claim he called Graham's Point.
 On his way back he encountered a band of Indians who told him of a site 20 miles up river where there was a big falls or rapids.

 Whitford went there, staked out the site and named it for the man who financed the expedition.
 Whitford never saw Fergus Falls as he was killed in the Indian uprising of 1862.
 James Fergus went to Montana on a gold rush, became very successful and eventually had a county named after him.
 He died in 1902 thinking that Fergus Falls was too remote to amount to much.
 Due to the Civil War and an Indian uprising, not much happened in the way of development during the 1860's.
 The townsite did attract a man named Ernest Buse who in 1865 became Fergus Falls' first permanent settler.
 He built a cabin along what is now Fir Avenue and he and his family remained alone for two years before others arrived.